 \section{Symmetric Distributions}

 It would be of interest to characterize the class of completely mixable distributions.
 Only partial characterizations are known in the literature.
 One nice result for the complete mixability is given by R\"uschendorf and Uckelmann (2002), which is equivalent to state that any continuous distribution function having a symmetric and unimodal density is $n$-CM for any $n\ge 2$.
 Wang (2014) provided a new proof using duality representation.
-The property was also extended to multivariate distributions by R\"uschendorf and Uckelmann (2002).
-Wang and Wang (2016) based on a different technical approach to study the joint mixability of unimodal-symmetric densities. \begin{lemma}\ (R\"uschendorf and Uckelmann (2002)).
-Any continuous distribution function having a symmetric and unimodal density is $n$-CM for any $n\ge 2$. \end{lemma} \begin{lemma} (Wang and Wang (2016)).
+The property was also extended to multivariate distributions by R\"uschendorf and Uckelmann (2002). \begin{lemma}\ (R\"uschendorf and Uckelmann (2002)).
+Any continuous distribution function having a symmetric and unimodal density is $n$-CM for any $n\ge 2$. \end{lemma} We remark that the inverse of Lemma 2.1 is not necessarily true.
+For example, the density of Pearson type II distribution

+is convex, bimodal and symmetric, so that Lemma 2.1 can not applicable.
+Note that $f$ is $n$-CM for any integer $n\ge 2$; see Puccetti, Wang and Wang (2012) for more details.
+Wang and Wang (2016) generalizes Lemma 2.1 and studied the joint mixability of unimodal-symmetric distribution based on a different technical approach. \begin{lemma} (Wang and Wang (2016)).
 Suppose that $F_1,\cdots,F_n$ are distributions with unimodal-symmetric densities from the same location-scale family with scale parameters $\theta_1,\cdots,\theta_n$, respectively.
 Then $F_1,\cdots,F_n$ is JM if and only if the scale inequality